sahil-sahni/IRIS/2. Benchmark/README.md

 Code to reproduce the results of existing biomarkers of ICB response.
+The TPM calculation for Auslander et al. and PUCH were used for both ICB tool benchmarking and CODEFACS deconvolution.

 **Auslander et al.**
 To reproduce the bulk transcriptomics results for Auslander et al., counts data was first converted to TPM following this code: